niceandserious/crafty-vagrant/README.md

 3. Launch vagrant: `vagrant up`

 ...and hopefully (after a short wait while your Vagrant machine is set up) you should be ready to go!
 The webserver should now be accessible from `http://craft.dev/`.
-If Craft backups are present in `/app/craft/storage/backups`, the most recent one should automatically have been used to populate the database.
+If Craft backups are present in `/app/craft/storage/backups`, the most recent one will automatically have been used to populate the database.
 Otherwise, you can install Craft by going to [http://craft.dev/admin/install](http://craft.dev/admin/install)

 ## Notes